ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 Before beginning, make sure you have:

 - A Linux computer
+- A Terminal
 - A working internet connection
 - Enough free storage for Skeleton Key and its dependencies
-- A user account with permission to install software and packages

 You do not need root access to run Skeleton Key itself.

-This guide assumes you are using a Debian-based Linux distribution such as:
+This guide assumes you are using a Debian/Arch-based Linux distribution such as:

 - Ubuntu
 - Linux Mint
 - Debian
 - Pop!_OS
 - Zorin OS
+- Arch Linux
+- Cachy OS
-- Other Debian/Ubuntu-based distributions
+- Other Debian/Ubuntu/Arch-based distributions

 If you are using a different Linux distribution, the Skeleton Key application may still work, but the package installation commands may be different.